National Library Service

 - Persons who are blind or who have a visual disability as certified by competent authority.

 - Persons certified by competent authority as unable to read or unable to use standard printed material as a result of physical limitations.

 - Persons having a reading disability resulting from organic dysfunction and of sufficient severity to prevent their reading printed material in a normal manner.

 In cases of blindness, visual impairment or physical limitation, competent authority is defined to include doctors of medicine, doctors of osteopathy, ophthalmologists, optometrists or therapists, and professional staff of hospitals’ institutions and public or private welfare agencies, (e.g., social workers, case workers, rehabilitation counselors, rehabilitation teachers and superintendents.
 In the absence of any of these, certification may be made by librarians or by any person whose competence under specific circumstances is acceptable to the Library of Congress.
 In the case of reading disability from organic dysfunction, competent authority is defined as doctors of medicine and doctors of osteopathy who may consult with colleagues in associated disciplines.

-Registering for the National Library Service Program
+Registering for the National Library Service Program and BARD

 BARD – Braille and Audio Reading Download